PubInv/tetrobot/index.md

 ## Status

 Currently the Gluss Project is mostly Robert L. Read, although we welcome your assistance.
 We have acheived a crawling robot made of three tetrahedra.
-Technically, this a "3TetGlussbot", but we are seeking a more personal name.
+Technically, this a "5TetGlussbot", but we are seeking a more personal name.
 <iframe width="560" height="315" src="https://www.youtube.com/watch?v=zl0AEfxyVMw" frameborder="0" allowfullscreen></iframe>

+We demoed this at the Wichita Mini Maker Faire, and were very pleased that children enjoy it.

 You may wish to subscribe to our <a href="https://www.youtube.com/watch?v=1T8XSMhwKUE">YouTube Channel</a>, since because motion is so intrinsic to the Gluss Project, videos are good way to show what we are doing.